A Guide to Pre-training Large Language Models

 A base model will happily continue any text you give it โ including harmful content.
 Fine-tuning with RLHF or SFT shapes it into a helpful, harmless assistant.

-โ๏ธ Cost, Carbon, and the Scaling Trap
+โ๏ธ Trade-offs & Failure Modes: Cost, Carbon, and Scaling

 Training a frontier-scale LLM (GPT-4, LLaMA 3 70B) requires: